Dvandenderen/FBIT_Atlantic_Canada/README.md

-Code for the assessment of the impacts of mobile bottom-contacting fishing gears on epibenthic communities of the Scotian Shelf and Gulf of Maine
+Code for the assessment of the impacts of mobile bottom-contacting fishing gears on epibenthic communities of the Scotian Shelf and Gulf of Maine.
+The assessment is based on the work developed within the ICES working Group FBIT (https://github.com/ices-eg/FBIT).